 Ever since I was a kid, I was preoccupied with the idea of how to tell if you’re gay.
 I had heard about gays and lesbians a lot in school and had always been curious about them.
 Ever since I was 13, I knew I was different but wasn’t sure how.
 Over the years I came to terms with my sexuality after having a healthy gay relationship with my girlfriend and was grappling with how to come out to your friends and family.

-I was rebellious and I never got diverted.
+I was rebellious and I was never diverted from who I was.
 I did what I felt like and I had no regrets.
 Things are easier now, but coming out was a tough nut to crack.
 I am gay and I know it’s okay.
 I have realized that if you’re figuring out how to come out as gay, there is no right or wrong way.
 Some will judge and some will accept and you have to live with both.

 Related Reading: 10 Famous Celebrity Same Sex (Gay) Couples